karalabe/srcbox/ASSEMBLY.md

-Should You wish to automate this, you are welcome to do so, but please be aware that great emphasis was put on operating system interoperability and all scripts (build ones included) should conform to it. (i.e. if you implement automated builds in Linux, then make sure it/something works in windows too :P).
+Should You wish to automate this, you are welcome to do so, but please be aware that great emphasis was put on operating system interoperability and all scripts (build ones included) should conform to it. (i.e. if you implement automated builds in Linux, then make sure it/something works in Windows too :P).

   Distributable Package